 To make sure they don't give away awards seats that could have been sold for cash, airlines actively manage the award availability on each flight.
 If they expect to sell out the cabin with cash fares, award space may be removed for that flight.
 On the other hand, if a flight is expected to depart half-empty, the airlines may allow passengers to book additional seats with miles.

-Since the award price doesn’t change with demand in most programs (the exception being revenue-based programs, as mentioned above), there are usually far more travelers who would like to spend miles than the award space can accommodate.
+Since the award price doesn’t change with demand in fixed-price programs, there are usually far more travelers who would like to spend miles than the award space can accommodate.
 As a result, you'll find you can use your miles for a small subset of all the flights you can book with money.
-Knowing how to find these seats is the key to maximizing your miles.
+Knowing how to find these seats and knowing how to find valuable award redemptions is the key to maximizing your miles.

 Frequent Flyer Programs vs. Airlines